-In addition to generating the keys and tokens necessary to make Twitter API requests, you will also be able to set access permissions, document the use case or purpose for the App, and modify other settings related to your App developer environment from within the management dashboard.
+In addition to generating the keys and tokens necessary to make Twitter API requests, you will also be able to set access permissions, document the use case or purpose for the App, define a callback URL, and modify other settings related to your App developer environment from within the management dashboard.

 You can visit the dashboard to manage the Apps associated with your account.
-To learn more, please visit our documentation page on the dashboard.
+To learn more, please visit our documentation page on the developer portal.
 The dashboard allows developers to quickly and easily perform the following tasks:

-- Create a new Project and App or standalone App.
+- Create a new Project, App, or standalone App.

 - Delete an unused Project or App.

 If you have existing Twitter Apps, you can view and edit your Apps via the Twitter App dashboard if you are logged into your Twitter account on developer.twitter.com.
-Please note you will not need to apply for an account to manage any and all existing Apps previously created on Apps.twitter.com.
+Please note you will not need to sign up for an account to manage any and all Apps that were previously created on apps.twitter.com.

 You can add an Automated Account label to your bot accounts to let users on Twitter know that your bot is an automated account.
 These bots perform programmed actions through the Twitter API.
 When you add an Automated Account label to your bot, you build trust with your audience, legitimize your account, and set yourself apart from spammy bots.
 This helps people on Twitter better understand your account's purpose when interacting with your bot.